The Birds

 Review:

 As the synopsis states, we start with a woman going into a pet shop.
 She is Melanie Daniels (Tippi Hedren).
-She is a strong, independant woman and we see that with how she speaks to the woman working there.
-Her order isn’t ready yet and she is definitely going to get her way.
-We then meet Mitch Brenner (Rody Taylor).
+She is a strong, independent woman and we see that with how she speaks to the woman working there.
+Her order isn’t ready yet and she is going to get her way.
+We then meet Mitch Brenner (Rod Taylor).
 He knows her as she pulled a prank on someone that caused damage and had to go to court.
-He pranks her and she is intrigued by the man.
+He messes her and she is intrigued by him.
 She decides to go to his mother’s home, where he goes every weekend in Bodega Bay.
+I should point out that she pulls strings at her father’s newspaper to learn this information.

-The love story in this film I wanted to touch on briefly.
+Since I’ve brought up the two leads, the love story is where I’ll go next.
 From the beginning, we see that Melanie and Mitch have a connection.
 I really think that Hitchcock did a good job at developing their relationship.
 They don’t fall for each other immediately.
-They actually seem to bump heads.
+They bump heads.
 It seems natural to build.
-Something I really noticed in this last viewing as well is the development of the characters; we get scenes where the birds are in the background.
-Characters may or may not notice them, but we as viewers can.
-It is another way that Hitchcock builds tension and makes him a master of it.
+Something I really noticed in these last couple viewings is the development of the characters.
+We get scenes where the birds are in the background.
+Characters may or may not notice them, but we as viewers do.
+It is another way that Hitchcock builds tension and makes him the master of suspense.
+This is more of a character study where the bird attacks bring the characters together.

-The acting is well done as well.
+Since the important characters have been brought up, let me go through the performances.
 Taylor is a great hero.
+What is most interesting is his interactions with Lydia.
+She is broken and hard on him, but he can disarm her without making problems.
+He keeps his cool.
 Hedren is beautiful and becomes a great damsel in distress.
 My problem though is that she is built up to be the main character.
-During the climax she goes catatonic and we see Taylor taking over.
+During the climax she goes catatonic and we see Mitch taking over.
 I didn’t care for this shift.
+I think that’s more the era though.
 Tandy is solid as the mother.
-I just don’t know if we needed to flesh her out as much as we got.
-It doesn’t add a lot to the story in my opinion.
-Mitch’s sister Cathy is played by a young Veronica Cartwright.
-It is crazy to see her so young and she was fine in this film.
-There is also his former flame, she is the local school teacher Annie Hayworth.
-She is played by Suzanne Pleshette, she doesn’t have a lot of time in this film, but what she does is good.
-The rest of the cast round the film out for what they needed.
+Seeing a young Cartwright is crazy.
+She does so well at playing up the hysterics without going over the top.
+Pleshette doesn’t have a lot of time in this film, but what she does is good.
+She helps in filling backstory.
+The rest of the cast rounded the film out for what they needed.

 My Rating: 9 out of 10